Metabolic Syndrome (Online CE Course)

 Additional Information

-Intended Audience: Clinical laboratory technologists and technicians, and other health care personnel who have an interest in this subject matter.
-This course is also appropriate for clinical laboratory science students and pathology residents.
-Author information: Mary Ellen Koenn, MS, MT(ASCP), CLS(NCA) is an associate professor at West Virginia University School of Medicine in the Medical Technology Program.
+Author Information: Mary Ellen Koenn, MS, MLS(ASCP), CLS(NCA), is an associate professor at West Virginia University School of Medicine in the Medical Technology Program.
 During her career as a medical technologist and educator, she has been a laboratory supervisor and manager and has held several teaching positions.
 She is active in the American Society for Clinical Laboratory Science (ASCLS), resulting in a nomination as ASCLS Member of the Year in 2006.
 She is also a member of the American Association for Clinical Chemistry.
 She is the author of numerous articles for laboratory publications and textbook chapters and is a frequent presenter at laboratory seminars and workshops.
 Ms. Koenn holds a Master of Science degree in Medical Technology.
-Reviewer information: Leslie Lovett, MS, MT(ASCP) is the Clinical Education Coordinator of the Medical Laboratory Technology Program and a professor at Pierpont Community and Technical College in West Virginia.
-She holds a MS degree in Medical Technology with classes toward a PhD in Pharmacology and Toxicology.
-Course description: This course discusses the metabolic syndrome, a diagnosis that is not associated with one particular disease, but rather the probability of developing certain diseases or disorders as a result of a combination of defined risk factors.
-Explanations are presented about the inter-relationship between cytokines produced by adipose tissue and metabolic syndrome risk factors.
-Laboratory tests that are used to detect and monitor metabolic syndrome are also discussed.